 And then there’s Betty who, at 89 years young, is as sharp and as selfless as can be.
 She talks about the macular degeneration that has plagued her eyesight over the last decade and the brutal medical trials she underwent where they literally stuck needles in her eyeballs, but it follows that right up with how bad she felt for her “Eddie” that he had to sit out in the waiting room for hours on end without complaint.

-Later on, Grandpa gave Claire the executive tour of the of the home that started as a 10 x 20 cabin with an adjacent outhouse almost 70 years ago, but has since become one of the anchoring points for the entire Salvini family.
-He had her help feed the menagerie of wild animals that show up in the yard on a daily basis; a hodgepodge mix of quayle, ravens, coyotes, hummingbirds and roadrunners (a.k.a.
+Later, Grandpa gave Claire the executive tour of the of the home that started as a 10 x 20 cabin with an adjacent outhouse almost 70 years ago but has since become one of the anchoring points for the entire Salvini family.
+He had her help feed the menagerie of wild animals that show up in the yard on a daily basis; a hodgepodge mix of quail, ravens, coyotes, hummingbirds and roadrunners (a.k.a.
 Eye-talian chickens according to Grandpa).
 Grandma just watched from the window and laughed as her excited husband stammered through all of the usual stories for his captivated audience.

 All in all, it was a perfect day.
 My motors may not work, but my batteries are recharged.